adityaashuklaa/Authentication/Readme.md

 - To handle all the routes being handled by a auth route handler, this is the syntax used. api/auth/[...authRoutes] or api/auth/[...nextauth]
 - NextAuth gives you Auth Providers.

+## Providers
+- OAuth - [Login with Google, facebook, github]
+- Email - [Login through email] after clicking the link being provided to the gmail account.
+- Crendentials - Do whatever you want.